Everything you need to know about real estate in Germany

 Now that you have a brief overview of real estate in Germany, you need to weigh up the questions and aspects.
 Fortunately, there is not one right way here, but many different ones.
 In the end, both sides have legitimate arguments, and the myth that renting is a waste of money is simply not true.

 Nevertheless, it is important to be clear what financial and personal impact your decisions will have on your situation.
-Then, you can take care of everything else.
 If you are already looking for a property, or have already found one, we are more than happy to support you.
-We can help you with financing as we have a strong partnership with 500+ banks.
+We can help you with financing as we have a strong partnership with 750+ banks.
 You are welcome to book a free meeting here so that we can have a look at the best possible interest rate for you.